ENT101 Entrepreneurship and Business Planning

 Credits: 3

-Additional Notes: This is the required foundational course for the ENT minor.
+Additional Notes: This is the required foundation course for the ENT minor.
 As the ground work for team formation happens during the first 3 weeks, we will not be able to add any students after our Week 2 meeting.

 Instructors